 When student loan deferment might make sense for you

 Sometimes it’s easier to understand how deferment works by seeing it in action.
 Here are some examples of when student loan deferment could make sense:

 - Unemployed: You were laid off from a job and collect unemployment.
-While on the hunt for a new job, you can defer student loan payments.
-Once you find a new job, you’ll go back to your regular payment schedule.
+While on the hunt for a job, you can defer student loan payments.
+Once you find a job, you’ll go back to your regular payment schedule.

 - Peace Corps: After graduation, you decide to join the Peace Corps to make the world a better place.
 While on a 24-month assignment across the world, you put payments on hold with an economic hardship deferment.

 - Military: A major disaster meant your National Guard unit was called up.
 While serving for a few months, your regular paychecks stop coming in.
 You don’t have to make student loan payments while deployed, however, thanks to the active military deferment.

 - In-school: After a few years in the workforce, you decide to go back to school for a graduate degree.
 Your student loan payments pause when you start your first semester.

 - Perkins Loan Cancellation and Discharge: If you’re working toward forgiveness on a Federal Perkins Loan, you may be able to defer payments.